Our research is editorially independent but we may earn a commission for purchases made through our links.

 Georgia’s first official city, Savannah, was established in 1733, allowing plenty of time for a slew of events to provoke some paranormal mischief.
-After being built on Indian burial grounds and enduring years of slavery, violence, pirate shenanigans and illness, it’s earned the title as one of the most haunted cities in America.
-Luckily, Savannah is now beautiful and tourist-friendly, while offering some spooky experiences.
+After being built on graves and enduring years of slavery, violence, pirate shenanigans and illness, it’s earned the title as one of the most haunted cities in America.
+Luckily, Savannah is now beautiful and a tourist-friendly city, while also offering some spooky experiences.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.